School Marketing's Unlikely Future

 Town gossip was all people needed to make decisions.

-Moving into the industrial age, commerce clustered around factories and corporations.
-One-room schoolhouses were consolidated and grew into large school districts.
-This created an information asymmetry: the fresh meat went onto the conveyor line and into the supermarket five days before its due date.
+An information asymmetry was created: the fresh meat went onto the conveyor line and into the supermarket five days before its due date.
 The funny teacher was given a textbook and told to prepare the students for a test.
 We stopped knowing the people operating our factories, stores, and schools.
 We couldn't gossip about them.

 Marketing thrived everywhere - except in schools.

-So, why didn't this marketing craziness reach our schools?
+Hmm, why didn't this marketing craziness reach our schools?
+The reason was...

 From Scarcity To Abundance